nrydevops/i_love_mountains/README.md

 # i_love_mountains
-This is a WIP practice website written mostly in Golang!
+This is a whole website deployed in GO (Golang)

 based on the turorial https://juliensalinas.com/en/develop-deploy-whole-website-golang/